 What is The Watering Hole Retreat?

-The retreat features living room style daily classes/workshops, daily craft talks, two readings, one performance workshop, a keynote speech, group writing challenges, and a genuine community.
+The retreat features living room-style daily classes/workshops, daily craft talks, two readings, one performance workshop, a keynote speech, group writing challenges, and a genuine community.
 Our mission is to build Tribe through genuine relationships and help poets reach their best work.
 (This is not the application for the Manuscript Coaching Fellowship.)

 Follow @twhpoetry on Instagram for announcements